ntoll/ntoll.github.io/posts/why-computers-2.md

 Just as one can describe rules for a game of cards, it is possible to describe rules for thinking: rules for movement of thought.

-This is the study of *Logic*, and applying these rules is called reasoning.
+This is the study of *Logic*, and using these rules is called reasoning.
 Reasoning with logical rules allows others, who know such rules, to follow the movements of thought that brought you to a certain conclusion.
 Furthermore, because there are rules, it's possible to notice when they're ignored or used